 This insistence on using an old-fashioned vernacular makes the film more formal than most recent Bible movies, and it sets the tone for the film as a whole.
 Directed by John Huston from a script by Christopher Fry (who had previously worked on Ben-Hur, where he reportedly changed lines like “How was your dinner?” to “Was the food not to your liking?”), the film proceeds at a leisurely pace, such that the first human being doesn’t appear until about ten minutes in.
 Until then, we are treated to a series of images, some more abstract than others, that depict the first five-and-a-half days of creation, all set to narration by Huston and music by Toshiro Mayuzumi.

 But the tendency towards abstraction appears in other sequences, too.
-Before Abel tells Cain not to be angry because God favoured Abel’s sacrifice over Cain’s — dialogue that, in the Bible, is actually spoken by God — Cain jerks his arms around in a sort of pantomime, as if the filmmakers didn’t feel it was right to invent new dialogue to express Cain’s displeasure with God.
-At this point, the film is still very closely tied to the words of the KJV.
+After God favours Abel’s sacrifice over Cain’s, Cain communicates his feelings by jerking his arms around in a sort of pantomime, as though the filmmakers felt it wouldn’t be right to invent new dialogue to express Cain’s displeasure with God — and when Abel replies to Cain’s gestures, he does so with dialogue that, in the Bible, is actually spoken by God.
+At this point, the film is still very closely tied to the words of the KJV, even if it sometimes reassigns them.

 Consider also the way the film handles the passage which details the generations that came after Noah: Noah himself stands in silhouette against a black background, and as the camera pulls back, we see his three sons spread out before him, and their sons spread out before them, and so on.
 It’s like a family tree with actual people.